open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 The next section describes how to use `hzn dev` to do that.

 ## Deploying the projects to WIoTP/Horizon
-**Note: this section is still under development.
-It should work as-is, but we are still testing and refining it.**

-When you are satisfied that the microservice and workload are working correctly, you can deploy them to the Edge so that any Edge node in your organization can run them.
+When you are satisfied that the microservice and workload are working correctly, you can deploy them to the WIoTP so that any Edge node in your organization can run them.
-The first step is to create a key pair that will be used to sign the deployment configuration of your microservice and workload.
+The first step is to create a key pair that will be used to sign your docker images and the deployment configuration of your microservice and workload.
 ```bash
 cd ~/hzn
 hzn key create <x509-org> <x509-cn>